relsqui/doily/README.md

 git and have elected to write your own commit messages, you'll be prompted to write a message for the new commit.

-If you run `doily` again on the same day (before midnight, according to the clock of the computer you're writing on), you'll be editing the same file for that day.
+Each day that you run `doily`, a new file will be created.
+If you run it again on the same day (before midnight, according to the clock of the computer you're writing on), you'll be editing the same file for that day.
 If the day rolls over while you're writing, whatever file you're currently in will still be saved under the previous day.

 ## Feedback and Contribution